kvrancic/digital-twin-marketing/README.md

 - **Web Search Integration**: Uses Serper API for real-time trend analysis

 #### Voice Features (HW4 - NEW!)
-- **🎤 Voice Input**: Speak your topics via microphone with auto-silence detection
+- **🎤 Voice Input**: Speak your topics via microphone with manual control (press Enter to stop)
-- **🔊 Voice Output**: Each agent speaks in a unique voice (3 distinct voices via Kokoro TTS)
+- **🔊 Voice Output**: Each agent speaks in a unique neural voice (3 distinct voices via Edge TTS)
 - **🎙️ Podcast Mode**: Multi-agent discussions where agents debate and build on each other's ideas
+- **👥 Interactive Mode**: Participate in discussions - choose who speaks next and contribute via voice
 - **🗣️ Real-time STT**: OpenAI Whisper API transcribes speech to text accurately
 - **🎵 Multi-Voice TTS**: Philosopher, Architect, and Optimizer each have personality-matched voices
 - **📝 Transcript Saving**: All podcast discussions saved as markdown files